woelper/oculante/README.md

 ## Updates

 Oculante only gets updated when it improves something for you.
 You'll still see new releases about every month or two!
-To stay up to date you can use the update button in settings, or download the new releases executable!
+To stay up to date you can use the update button in settings, or download the new release executable.
 Updates are also managed through your package manager if you installed through one.

 ## Uninstalling

-Uninstalling Oculante is a quick process, just delete the executable and delete the data folder.
+To uninstall Oculante, simply delete the executable file and the data folder.
 You can find the data folder in the relevant location for your operating system below.

 - Windows: `~/AppData/Local/.oculante`
 - Mac: `~/Library/Application Support/oculante`
 - Linux & BSD: `~/.local/share/oculante`

+## Roadmap

+You can see what we're currently working on in our [Release Plan](https://github.com/users/woelper/projects/2/views/1), or our [Milestones](https://github.com/woelper/oculante/milestones)!

 ## Features

+- Image info: pixel position, color info, color histogram.
+- Non-destructive editing, painting, and operator stack.
+- Lossless JPEG editing: Crop, rotate, mirror without recompressing data.
+- Built-in File Manager: Bookmark directories, favorite and manage files.
+- Image tools: Image comparison, Measuring tools, Color pallete generation.
+- User Interface: Dark/Light/System Themes, Zen Mode, Always on Top, Position/Scrub Bar, Fit image to view.
+- Metadata and Metafile support: Load EXIF data and save metafile edit stacks.
+- Focused on Performance: Threaded image loading, configurable image caching, Low cpu usage, pretty fast startup / loading time.
+- Color Channel support: Display individual RGBA channels, unassociated / unpremultiplied alpha.
+- Network listen mode: Start with `oculante -l port` and oculante will switch to receive mode, listening on that port.
+- Load files from stdin: pipe your data with `cat image | oculante -s`.

 ### Image format support